 The modern era has provided plenty of online options for your business.
-Nothing beats a personal, human touch, but when you're trying to cut costs, it might help to try software for your business needs.
+And while nothing beats a personal, human touch, when you're trying to cut costs, it can help to use software for your business needs.

 Another area to pay attention to is office space.
 Many online businesses operate with a small amount of office space.
-Do you need that to run your business effectively, or could you combine something like Slack and Zoom instead?
+But do you really need it to run your business effectively, or could you run a virtual office using tools like Slack and Zoom instead?

 Bonus: Charge Your Worth

 Your price should increase over time if you offer services, especially skilled services like writing and graphic design.
-Practice makes perfect, and your knowledge is included in your price.
+Practice makes perfect, and your knowledge should be included in your price.